Guidelines for prose (written content)

 Only use inline HTML when markdown cannot provide the same result, and even so try to avoid inline HTML except when it’s absolutely necessary.
 Having as much content as possible in markdown form simplifies website style changes, as well as automated style checking and content updates.

-When writing content in HTML the same style rules apply as described in the Markdown Content section.
+When writing content in HTML the same style rules apply as described in the Markdown flavor section.

 Inline code

-We try not to overuse inline code or else the prose starts to look like patchwork.
+Avoid overusing inline code or the prose starts to look like patchwork.

 Use inline code only for: